kiwitheking/UMass-Bookshare/README.md

 ##Instructions for installation

-Note:  If you are on an ubuntu system setup can be run via running ./install.sh in the UMass-Bookshare folder.
-THi will setup the database, node and any other necessary libraries
+Note:  If you are on an ubuntu system setup can be automatically run via entering ./install.sh in the terminal while in the UMass-Bookshare folder.
+This will setup the database, node and any other necessary libraries

 ### Setting up database: